 To submit assignments, please go to the Course Assignment folder on Canvas (course menu).
 In this folder you will find links for submitting each assignment.
 You will also find guidelines and grading rubrics pertaining to each assignment.
 All written assignments must be submitted as WORD Docs and as ATTACHMENTS.
 Please do NOT copy and paste: this will change your format and may make your entire assignment unreadable.
 Also, before uploading the assignment, please verify that you are submitting the right file.
-Wrong assignments, or assignments not submitted in the designated folder, will receive zero.
+Any wrong assignments, or assignments not submitted in the designated folder, will receive a zero grade.